Understanding the Differences and Their Business Impact

 How a Payment Processor Works

-A payment processor is an entity responsible for moving money from the customer account to the merchant account.
-The original role of these organizations was to help facilitate offline transactions like credit card payments.
+The original role of payment processors was to help facilitate offline transactions like credit card payments.
 With the advent of the internet and electronic payments, they continue to perform this role.
 Payment processors are the ones who provide credit card terminals or other Point of Sale (PoS) systems to merchants.
 In this offline system, the payment processor plays the role of the messenger while the PoS acts as the security/gatekeeper.

 The purpose of a PoS terminal is to verify that the transaction is being conducted with an authentic credit card, presented by a genuine owner of the card/account.
 Authentication in these situations relies on a combination of an EMV chip embedded in the credit/debit card, and approval from the customer.